flutter/website/src/get-started/fwe/user-input.md

   * Video: [FloatingActionButton (Widget of the Week)][]

 ### Text
+Several widgets support text input.

-[TextField][]: Let users enter text, either with hardware keyboard or with an onscreen keyboard.
+#### [TextField][]: Let users enter text, either with hardware keyboard or with an onscreen keyboard.

-This series of cookbook articles walk you through every stop on how to build a text field, from beginning to end:
+This series of cookbook articles walk you through every stop on how to build a text field, retrieve its value, and handle state changes:

 1. Article: [Create and style a text field][]
 1. Article: [Retrieve the value of a text field][]